 New Bars!
 Rogue Ohio Power Bar

-When Rogue updated the steel used for practically every one of their weightlifting bars a few months ago, the original Rogue Power Bar was one of the few bars that did not receive an upgrade.
-While that was disappointing to a lot of people (considering that this bar needed the update the most), it turns out that Rogue had the new Ohio Power Bar in the works already.
+When Rogue updated the steel used for practically every one of their weightlifting bars a few months ago, the original Rogue Power Bar was one of the few bars that didn’t receive an upgrade.
+While that was disappointing to a number of people (considering that this bar needed an update the most), it turns out that Rogue had the Ohio Power Bar in the works already.

-Well after much anticipation, the Rogue Ohio Power Bar has been both announced and released, and is available for purchase (if you can find it in stock!)
+Well after much anticipation, the Rogue Ohio Power Bar has been officially announced and released, and is available for purchase (if you can find it in stock!)

-The Ohio Power Bar is manufactured completely at Rogue HQ and has a 29 mm, 205k PSI steel shaft that is as rigid and whipless as a power bar should be.
-This bar has overly aggressive knurling, is marked solely for power lifts, does have a center knurl, and is offered in both kilograms and pounds.
+The Ohio Power Bar is manufactured completely at Rogue HQ and has a 29 mm, 205k PSI steel shaft that is as rigid and stiff as a power bar should be.
+It has overly aggressive knurl, is marked solely for power lifts, does have a center knurl, and it is offered in both kilograms and pounds.
 Additionally, it’s also offered as both bare steel bar and a black zinc bar.